vidispine/hull/hull/doc/transformations.md

 # Using and creating Transformations

-Helm itself has by desgin no support for templating within the `values.yaml`.
+Helm itself has by design no support for templating within the `values.yaml`.
 The `values.yaml` itself must be valid YAML and must not contain templating expressions.
 HULL can overcome this limitation to a certain degree.

 As a simple example, it is often efficient to at least have possibilities to simply cross-reference fields in the `values.yaml`.
 One way this can be achieved is by using YAML anchors, the downside here is that an anchor and the reference to it need to be in the same YAML file.
 Considering that one main feature of Helm is to allow merging of multiple `values.yaml`'s this approach is very limited in scope.